vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.ImageCard/README.md

 # Image Card

-Displays the ImageCards with Image,Caption and TargetUrl using Pages.
+Displays the ImageCards with Image, Caption and TargetUrl using Pages.

 # Installation